Centinel AnalyticaCentinel Analytica

 2. In Function associations, click Add function, choose Lambda@Edge, paste the versioned ARN, and set the event type to Viewer request.

-3. Save the behavior to start global deployment of the Lambda version.
+3. Save the behavior to start global deployment.

-• Monitor the distribution status until it reads Deployed (approximately 15-20 minutes).
+• Watch the distribution status until it says Deployed (15-20 minutes).

-• Browse the distribution domain to confirm normal traffic flow.
+• Browse the distribution domain to confirm traffic flows normally.

-• Review CloudWatch logs for entries prefixed with [Centinel] if troubleshooting is required.
+• Check CloudWatch logs for entries prefixed with [Centinel] if you need to troubleshoot.

 Changelog